At The Rochelle Infants’ School

 Today, the former Nichol St Infants School stands as the only unaltered example of Robson’s principles of school design and thus it is of unique importance, socially, historically and architecturally.
 Yet this evening Tower Hamlets Council votes on a proposed series of alterations to the building which will change it irreversibly, partly demolishing Robson’s facade to create an extension, raising the roof level, thus destroying the covered playground with its original metal roof structure, and dividing up the double height classrooms with mezzanine floors which will require removing the decorative casings of the beams in the process.
 Enacting these changes, and more which are proposed, will eradicate much of the meaning of the building – both as a witness of the lives of the people of the Old Nichol, and as a pertinent reminder of an era when improving the lot of the poor, and allowing them human dignity, became a priority.

-Lucinda Rogers’ sketch of the rear elevation of former Nichol St School seen from Club Row.
+Lucinda Rogers’ sketch of the Club Row elevation of former Nichol St School.

-The original entrance to Nichol St Infants’ School was at the centre of the building, beneath these windows topped by E.R.Robson’s magnificenty flourished gable in the Queen Anne style.
+The stair tower leading to the covered playground was at the centre of the building, beneath these windows topped by E.R.Robson’s magnificenty flourished gable in the Queen Anne style.

-In spite of an accretion of low walls, the symmetrical frontage of Nichol St Infants School is still intact.
+In spite of an accretion of low walls, the facade of Nichol St Infants School is still intact.

-The rear of the school seen from Club Row, formerly Nichols Row, showing the windows that give light to the double height classrooms.
+The school seen from Club Row, formerly Nichols Row, showing the eight windows that give light to the double height classrooms and the eight barred openings that gave light and air to the covered playground

 Double height classrooms designed by Robson, as employed at Nichol St Infants’ School (From School Architecture 1874)

-In 1880, Nichol St Infants School surrounded by the streets of the Old Nichol before they were replaced by the Boundary Estate.
+In 1880, the site of Nichol St Infants School surrounded by the streets of the Old Nichol before they were replaced by the Boundary Estate.
 (Edina Historical Maps)

-1895, the construction of the Boundary Esate around the Rochelle School, seen at the centre of this photograph.
+1895, the construction of the Boundary Esate around the Rochelle School and Nichol St School, seen at the centre of this photograph.
 The pile of rubble to the left became the bandstand at the centre of Arnold Circus.
 (City of London, London Metropolitan Archives)

 This 1938 London County Council map shows the Boundary Estate as it remains today with the Rochelle Infants’ School Building half way up Club Row on the right.